cogdog/ds106bank/README.md

 ## What's New?

+* Nov 18, 2018: Rolled this theme and it's previous parent WP-Bootstrap (no longer updated) into a single theme, so now child themes can be generated from this (also easier installs).
+Yo update an existing site, first switch your theme to somering like Twenty-Seventeen, upload this new version to replace the older child theme (you can later delete WP-Bootstrap) then switch back to DS106 Assignment Bank
 * Mar 12, 2018: CSS support for [User Interface Options plugin](https://github.com/fluid-project/uio-wordpress-plugin)
 * Oct 16, 2017: New site option to include a general set of instructions to appear when responding to an assignment.
 In addition, each assignment can include extra instructions that are specific to it.
 Both of these will appear at the top of the form when used to submit a reponse.
 * June 22, 2017: New Assignment Bank options to make use of Wordpress user accounts to track contributions, either optionally or make it require.
 In the latter case, submssion forms are hidden until a visitor has logged in.